SQiShER/java-object-diff/README.md

 # Java Object Diff

-An easy-to-use Framework to detect and handle differences between different versions of a given Java Object.
+An easy-to-use Framework to detect and handle differences between Java object.

+## Getting Started

+To learn how to use **java-object-diff**, please have a look at the short [starter guide](https://github.com/SQiShER/java-object-diff/wiki/Getting-Started).

 ## Use Cases